apache/nuttx/drivers/README.txt

   that should be called if you want to register these devices (devnull_register(), devurandom_register(), and devzero_register()).

-pwm.c
-  Provides the "upper half" of a pulse width modulation (PWM) driver.
-  The "lower half" of the PWM driver is provided by device-specific logic.
-See include/nuttx/drivers/pwm.h for usage information.

 ramdisk.c
   Can be used to set up a block of memory or (read-only) FLASH as a block driver that can be mounted as a files system.
 See